docker-mate/docker-mate/.github/CONTRIBUTING.md

 Please check if your contributions fall under the following requirements
 ::

-Follow the editorconfig or use an editor/IDE with support to match the indents, newline at the end and other formation.
+Follow the `.editorconfig` or use an editor/IDE with support to match the indents, newline at the end and other formation.

 ## New Systems